khwang0/COMP2026-2122PA2/readme.md

 ## Changes of rule set in our assignments

-We follow all rule described in the [Rule of the Game](https://www.ultraboardgames.com/king-up/game-rules.php) except we only play the game for one round.
+We follow all rules described in the [Rule of the Game](https://www.ultraboardgames.com/king-up/game-rules.php) except we only play the game for one round.

 We assume the game is played by one human player and three computer players.
 That means all decisions made by computer players (placing the character, moving the character and vote) will be done automatically while all decisions are all done by the user.